stamp-web/stamp-webservices/README.md

   * --hostname xxxx (default is localhost) - the hostname to connect to the server
   * --test_database xxxx (default is test) - the database (in application.json) to use for registering the test NodeJS server.
   * --sql_level xxxx - the SQL tracing level

+## Running the Server

+The server uses a clustered domain to execute multiple threads bound to the same TCPIP port.
+By default the server will start on thread per OS reported CPU.
+This can be overridden at startup using the --cpu flag described below.

+# Executing a single threaded server (useful for testing/debugging etc.)

+To execute the single threaded server, run the following command:

+  * node app/server/server.js [options]

+To execute the multi-threaded cluster server run the following command:

+  * node app/server/server-manager.js [options]

+The following are the supported options:

+  * --cpu x (only applies to server-manager) - the number of CPU threads to start
+  * --port xxxx - The port to bind the HTTP server to
+  * --basePath xxxx - The "web-app" name to use for the server (defaults to "stamp-webservices")
+  * --xxx_logger yyy - set the logger xxx to level yyy
+  * --database xxx - the named database defined in config/application.json
+  * --db_password xxx - the password to use for the database connection if not defined in the application.json and prompt is undesired.

 ## Code Coverage
 istanbul cover <path to mocha>\bin\_mocha